apdskeg/healthier-food-choices-sg/README.md

 ## How to Use
 1. Clone this github repository into the local computer.
 2. Prepare your participant list with the ones included in the [Excel spreadsheet](./Participant_List.xlsx) (Note: the participant id need to be stored as the names and should be able to be found in the Whatsapp mobile application).
-3. Copy the Participants' ID and tag from Column F of the [Excel spreadsheet](./Participant_List.xlsx) into the names.txt.
+3. Copy the Participants' ID and tag from Column F of the [Excel spreadsheet](./Participant_List.xlsx) into the `names.txt`.
 4. Create a virtual environment with Python3 `python3 -m venv ./venv; source ./venv/bin/activate; pip install --upgrade pip; pip install -r requirements.txt`
 5. Run the following command `nohup python main.py &`
 6. Log in to the Whatsapp Web Browser with your mobile, and the program will send the messages and images at the preset time, which could be set in [main.py Line 192](./main.py)